mgonto/talk-starter/README.md

-## Stop wasting developers time!
-How to create good documentation?
+## ENTER TALK NAME HERE

-This are the slides for the talk I'll be doing at ForwardJS.
+This are the slides for the talk WHAT TALK?

-You can see them at http://mgonto.github.io/how-to-create-good-documentation-talk
+You can see them at http://mgonto.github.io/enter-talk-name-here

 ## Thanks